 I also write morning pages and often my journal is full of inspiration I can just harvest, structure and bring together.

 One place where I most often get some light bulb ideas, is in nature when walking our dogs.
 How could I take out a notebook and pen when I’m on the road with three dogs (and often my two daughters)?
 So I started to audio record my ideas onto my phone, to don’t loose them and conserve them for later.

-It often happens that I seam to have the innovative ideas in the most unsuitable situations, like when I am just baking a cake together with my daughters.
-In this situations I take out my phone and record my ideas into an audio file to conserve for later.
+It often happens that I seem to have the innovative ideas in the most unsuitable situations, like when I am just baking a cake together with my daughters.
+In this situations, I take out my phone and record my ideas into an audio file to conserve for later.
 I save this audio file directly into my Evernote account.
 This really helps me to don’t loose my brilliant light bulb moment and at the same time stay present in the beautiful moment and enjoy baking with my two daughters.

 For visual content, I use Pinterest and collect and bring together everything in mood boards.